rspeer/python-ftfy/docs/index.rst

     optional arguments:
+      -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+                            The file to output to.
+Defaults to -, meaning standard output.
-      -h, --help            show this help message and exit -g, --guess           Ask ftfy to guess the encoding of your input.
+      -g, --guess           Ask ftfy to guess the encoding of your input.
 This is risky.
 Overrides -e.
       -e ENCODING, --encoding ENCODING